Air Conditioners, HVAC Education, Packaged Products, Indoor Air Quality

-What is Central Air and How Does It Work?
+What is Central Air Conditioning and How Does Central Air Work?

 Central air conditioning is a common term used to describe most whole-home air conditioning systems.
 It replaces warm air with cool air that’s been passed over cold coils, then pushes it into your living spaces.
 There are two different types of central air conditioners—split systems and packaged systems.
 A split system has both an indoor and outdoor unit, while a packaged system is contained in a single outdoor unit to help when there is limited space.